Apurbo-Knight/ASSIGNMENT---05/README.md

 # Project Name
-### Humans Best FrientPet (Adoption Website)
+### Humans Best Friend (Pet Adoption Website)
 # Description of The Project
-Browse through this extensive gallery of pets available for adoption, complete with photos and detailed profiles.
+Browse through this extensive website of pets available for adoption, complete with photos and detailed profiles.
 # 6 key featurs of the project
-- High-quality images
+- High-quality images.
-- Overall selection system
+- Overall selection system.
-- Category wise selection system
+- Category wise selection system.
-- Descriptions about each pet
+- Descriptions about each pet.
-- Sort button, Which displays pets by price in descending order
+- Sort button, Which displays pets by price in descending order.
-- Someone can give like to his favorite pet, which could be visible in a seperate section
+- Someone can give like to his favorite pet, which could be visible in a seperate section.
 # ES6 Features used
 - Arrow Function
 - Template Literals